Elaine Luria

 Elaine Goodman Luria (/'lʊriə/; LUUR-ee-ə; born August 15, 1975) is an American politician and US Navy veteran who served as the U.S. representative from from 2019 to 2023.
+A member of the Democratic Party, she is her party's nominee for the same seat in the 2026 election, a rematch against Republican incumbent Jen Kiggans, who defeated her in 2022.

-Luria's congressional district included most of Hampton Roads, including all of Virginia Beach, Williamsburg, and Poquoson and parts of Norfolk and Hampton.
-Before running for Congress, she served as a naval officer for 20 years.
-Luria rose to the rank of commander and spent most of her career aboard ship.
-She narrowly defeated Republican incumbent Scott Taylor in 2018 and defeated him again in 2020, before losing her bid for a third term to Republican Jen Kiggans in 2022.
+Luria served 20 years as a naval officer, mostly aboard ships, operating nuclear reactors as an engineer and rising to the rank of commander before her retirement in 2017.
+In 2018, she narrowly defeated Republican incumbent Scott Taylor in a Hampton Roads-centered district, and defeated him again in 2020.

+In Congress, Luria was a member of the moderate New Democrat Coalition and the bipartisan Problem Solvers Caucus.
+She also served as vice chair of the House Armed Services Committee.
+She became one of Congress's most vocal advocates for expanded naval shipbuilding and a larger fleet, breaking with the Biden administration over its Navy budgets.

 Early life, education, and military service

 Luria was born on August 15, 1975, in Birmingham, Alabama.
 Her mother Michelle's family immigrated to Jasper, Alabama, in 1906.
 The family sold goods to coal miners in Walker County, Alabama.
 In the early-1900s, Luria's great-grandfather helped establish a Reform Jewish congregation in Jasper, and her immediate family joined the Temple Emanu-El in Birmingham.
 Luria's mother and grandmother were active in the National Council of Jewish Women (of which her mother was president), Hadassah, the Temple Emanu-El Sisterhood, and the Birmingham Jewish Federation.